 Under the terms of the initial contract for the Empire Landmark Hotel, Nex Connectivity Solutions agreed to purchase and install at its cost the network and Internet access hardware and software necessary to provide high speed Internet access to guest rooms and to other selected areas in the hotel, including the lobby and meeting/convention rooms.
-As the installation of this Internet access network is completed, Nex Connectivity Solutions earns revenues through a revenue sharing agreement with the hotel whereby revenues generated by usage of the Internet access system are shared between Nex Connectivity Solutions and the hotel property.
-Nex Connectivity Solutions is entitled to 85% of all revenues, being all payments received for use of the system, less any refunds, and the hotel owner is entitled to 15% of all revenues.
-This revenue sharing agreement has been structured in a manner to make it attractive to the hotel owner who was not required to make any upfront capital outlay to provide high-speed Internet access services to its guests, or any ongoing technical operations and servicing costs, thus minimizing its financial and operations risks in providing a desirable but very specialized service for their guests.
-The fee charged to guests of the Empire Landmark Hotel for Internet access through the Internet access networks that Nex Connectivity Solutions has installed is approximately \$9.50 for each 24 hour period.
+Nex Connectivity Solutions will earn revenues through a revenue sharing agreement with the hotel whereby revenues generated by usage of the Internet access system will be shared between Nex Connectivity Solutions and the hotel property.
+Nex Connectivity Solutions will be entitled to 85% of all revenues, being all payments received for use of the system, less any refunds, and the hotel owner will be entitled to 15% of all revenues.
+This revenue sharing agreement has been structured in a manner to make it attractive to the hotel owner who will not have any upfront capital outlay to provide high-speed Internet access services to their guests, or any ongoing technical operations and servicing costs, thus minimizing their financial and operations risks in providing a desirable but very specialized service for their guests.
+The fee to be charged to guests of the Empire Landmark Hotel for Internet access through the Internet access networks that Nex Connectivity Solutions installs will be approximately \$9.50 for each 24 hour period.